I didn't expect voice to work well in the terminal. Too many dashes and slashes. But Code Mode handles that, and now I dictate maybe half my commands.

 Start dictating

-Hold Fn in your terminal and start speaking your commands
+Hold Fn in your terminal and speak

 “git checkout dash b feature slash snake case add user auth”